chuzcjoe/qnnx/README.md

 1. Ubuntu 22.04 (x86-64 architecture) is required as the operating system.
 2. Python 3.10 is required and has been verified to work correctly with this project.
+3. Python virtual environment is strongly recommended to install specific versions of libraries.
-3. QNN SDK is required, for this project, i am using 2.43.0.260128.
+4. QNN SDK is required, for this project, i am using 2.43.0.260128.
 It can be downloaded from [here](https://www.qualcomm.com/developer/software/qualcomm-ai-engine-direct-sdk)

 After QNN SDK is downloaded and extracted, we need to configure the `bashrc.` or `.zshrc` file to export ANDROID NDK path.